modflowpy/flopy/docs/make_release.md

 ## Commit the release branch

 1. Commit the changes to the release (*e.g.* `release3.2.10`) branch.
-2. Push the commit to GitHub.
+2. Push the commit to the [upstream GitHub repository](https://github.com/modflowpy/flopy).
 3. Wait until the commit successfully runs on [GitHub Actions](https://github.com/modflowpy/flopy/actions).